 Time Out says

-A golden boy loses his footing in Trey Edward Shults's adrenalized South Florida tragedy.
+A golden boy loses his footing – and a younger sister gains hers – in Trey Edward Shults’s radiant family tragedy.

-Shults has a signature shot, his camera rotating like the searching eye of a lighthouse—or a police siren—and Waves exploits it beautifully.
-It’s how we meet high school wrestler Tyler (It Comes at Night’s Kelvin Harrison Jr., impressively precise with his character’s steep decline), cruising in his car with his girlfriend.
-Shults takes in the golden moment with his swirling camera: Tyler is swaddled in middle-class comforts, along with the crush of expectations.
-Several bad things happen to him, a few of which are made infinitely worse by his own impulsive actions and confusion.
-Waves turns this descent into an extended cringe of Job–worthy misfortunes: By the time Shults returns to that spinning camera trick, Tyler crying in the bathtub cradling a cheeseburger, we are spiraling down the drain with him.
+Shults has a signature shot in which his camera rotates like the searching eye of a lighthouse, and ‘Waves’ exploits it beautifully.
+It’s how we meet the black high school wrestler Tyler (Kelvin Harrison Jr, impressively precise on his character’s steep decline), cruising in the car with his girlfriend.
+Shults takes in the happy moment with his swirling camera: Tyler swaddled in his middle-class comforts, with their attendant crush of expectations.
+Over the coming weeks, several bad things will happen to Tyler, a few of which are made infinitely worse by his own impulsive actions and confusion.
+‘Waves’ turns this descent into an extended run of Job-worthy misfortune.

-And still it gets worse.
-There’s a touch of cautionary overdoneness to Shults’s story (goosed by the nauseating synth drones of The Social Network’s Trent Reznor and Atticus Ross, who turn everything they work on into a dark fable).
-The wrestling career ends, the relationship ends, the pills come out, and the reversal of fortune gives you whiplash.
-“We are not afforded the luxury of being average,” says Tyler’s father (This Is Us’s Sterling K. Brown, taut with concern), but apart from that one line, Waves doesn’t play like a statement on race, so much as an indictment of the Kanye-scored, dumped-via-text pressure cooker of growing up today.
+‘We are not afforded the luxury of being average,’ says Tyler’s father (Sterling K Brown, taut with concern), but apart from that line, ‘Waves’ doesn’t play like a statement on race so much as an indictment of the Kanye-scored, dumped-via-text pressure cooker that is being a teenager in 2020.
 (Shults, it should be mentioned, is white.)

-Carefully, I'll stress that Waves is far from being over; its second section is where the movie widens into a kind of redemption.
-Shaken by her circumstances, Tyler’s sullen younger sister, Emily (Taylor Russell), blooms in the attentions of a sweet dork of a boyfriend (Manchester by the Sea’s Lucas Hedges), and not so suddenly, this universe seems like less of a death trap.
-Shults finds a new register in his technique as well, closer to the actors, less oppressive.
-Waves, like all of his films, is about family, but this time, it’s not a portrait of domestic suffocation.
-The artistic evolution Shults is undergoing makes him as exciting as anyone at work—he’s as sharp as the young Darren Aronofsky, and his heart is only growing larger.
+But that isn’t all there is to ‘Waves’; its second section is where the movie widens into a kind of redemption narrative.
+Shaken by her circumstances, Tyler’s sullen younger sister, Emily (Taylor Russell), blooms with the attentions of a sweetly dorky boyfriend (Lucas Hedges), and gradually, this universe seems like less of a deathtrap.
+Shults’s technique finds a new intimacy as well – closer to the actors and yet less oppressive.
+‘Waves’, like all of his films, is about family, but this time it’s not a portrait of suffocation.
+The artistic evolution Shults is undergoing makes him as exciting as anyone working today – he’s as sharp as a young Darren Aronofsky, and his heart is only growing larger.

 Cast and crew